UPDATE: Facilitation charges against a woman in this case were later dropped.

 "I'd be pretty upset about a thousand bucks but I don't think I'd go to that extreme though," he says, "If you can't get her to pay you the way she's supposed to then just take her to civil court, small claims court or something.
 Don't put a gun on her."

-McCarter is charged with assisting in a kidnapping and robbery.
-Police say Vasquez was charged too but he's yet to be booked.
+Vasquez's girlfriend was charged with assisting in a kidnapping and robbery, but facilitation charges were later dropped.
+Police said Vasquez was charged too but hadn't yet been booked.

 "I mean, it's not worth it because your life is messed up, what, over a thousand bucks," Simmons says.